berkdurmusoglu/Flutter-Project/README.md

        * getCategories: Gets all food categories.
        * getMealsByCategory: Gets meals belonging to a specific category.
        * getMealDetails: Gets the details of a specific meal.
-  -These functions are used to retrieve data from the API and return the data if the request is successful, and throw an error if it fails.
+  - These functions are used to retrieve data from the API and return the data if the request is successful, and throw an error if it fails.
 In this way, it becomes easier to access food data in different parts of the application.

 ## category_page.dart
    - CategoryScreen: This class is the main page of the application and lists all food categories.
         * apiService: An instance of the ApiService class, used to retrieve data from the API.
-  - If data is being loaded, a CircularProgressIndicator is shown.
    - If the data is loaded successfully, the categories are listed using a ListView.
-  - Each list item (ListTile) shows the name of the category and when clicked, it leads to the MealsScreen screen, which lists the dishes belonging to that category.
+   - Each list item displays a category name and, when clicked, leads to the MealsScreen screen, which lists the dishes belonging to that category.

 ## meal_page.dart:
   - MealsScreen: This class lists meals from a specific meal category.
         * category: This variable specifies which category of dishes the screen will show.
         * apiService: An instance of the ApiService class, used to retrieve data from the API.
-  - If data is being loaded, a CircularProgressIndicator is shown.
   - If the data is loaded successfully, the dishes are listed using a ListView.
-  - Each list item (ListTile) shows the name of the meal and when clicked, it leads to the MealDetailScreen screen showing the details of the meal.
+  - Each list item shows the name of the meal and when clicked, it takes you to the MealDetailScreen screen showing the details of the meal.

 ## meal_detail_page.dart:
   - MealDetailScreen: This class shows the details of a particular dish.
         * id: Specifies the unique ID of the dish to be displayed.
         * apiService: An instance of the ApiService class, used to retrieve data from the API.
-  - If data is being loaded, a CircularProgressIndicator is shown.
-  - If the data is loaded successfully, information such as the name, picture, category, region and recipe of the dish will be displayed.
+  - If the data is loaded successfully, information such as the name, image, category, region and recipe of the dish will be displayed.
         * Details are presented arranged by Column in SingleChildScrollView.